heycarsten/labici-magento-shopify-migrator/README.md

 # Migration tools to get La Bicicletta on Shopify

+You are looking at is the result of my effots to help La Bicicletta (a bike shop in Toronto, Canada) migrate their online store from Magento to Shopify.

-## Getting the data
+## Staging the Magento data

-1. For the Magento database PHPMyAdmin and export it with simple default options and place the dumped file into `data/megento_db`
+1. Dump the Magento MySQL database (PHPMyAdmin w/ simple default options works) and place the dumped SQL file into `data/megento_db`
-2. For the Magento media files found in `media/catalog` download the contents into `data/magento_media`
+2. Copy the Magento media files found in `media/catalog` into `data/magento_media`

-## Using the migrator
+## Running the migrator

 1. Put the required keys and stuff in `.env`
 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop)